forattini-dev/s3db.js/README.md

 ## Cost simulation

-You have a database with few tables:
+Lets try to simulate a big project where you have a database with a few tables:

 - pageviews: 100,000,000 lines of 100 bytes each
 - leads: 1,000,000 lines of 200 bytes each